MATA61-IC-2022-2/MATA61-2022-2/Aulas/aula03.md

 (i) E

-Note-se que se as formas sentenciais de (a) a (i) forem colocadas em ordem inversa (de (i) a (a)), obteremos a **derivação direita** da cadeia de entrada.
+Note-se que, se as formas sentenciais de (a) a (i) forem colocadas em ordem inversa (de (i) a (a)), obteremos a **derivação direita** da cadeia de entrada.

 ```